 A mobile user is mostly in a hurried state.
-He rushes into things and browsing mobile content mostly comes as a part of a random multitasking that goes along with many other regular things.
+He rushes into things and browsing mobile content mostly comes as a part of random multitasking that goes along with many other regular things.
 This requires you to develop a completely focused and sorted design that helps the user interact with it effortlessly.
 Further, you have to keep the content minimalism rules in your mind and make it as intuitive as you can to make it work in a smooth and focused manner.

 2. Keep Menus and Navigation Simple

 A mobile user has different reasons and situations to act.
-While catering to their needs you have to yourself think about scenarios and detail-out receptions and triggers to fetch responses out of a design.
+While catering to their needs you have to think about scenarios and detail-out receptions and triggers to fetch responses out of a design.
 This way you would know how to define levels to keep menus easy, navigation simple and the design uncluttered with ample of space to communicate with the design easily on the move.

 3. Create Fluid Layouts

-To serve your mobile audience with evenly managed and smooth deigns you just can’t focus on one dimension but have to look at the pixel widths required by different mobile screens.
-The common device widths range across 176, 240, 320, 360, ~480-600 (landscape) which need to be addressed when you are planning for a mobile responsive design.
+To serve your mobile audience with evenly managed and smooth designs you just can’t focus on one dimension but have to look at the pixel widths required by different mobile screens.
+The common device widths range across 176, 240, 320, 360, ~480-600 (landscape) which need to be addressed when you are planning for mobile responsive design.
 You have to work on all of them if you don’t want to make it a mediocre fixed-break-point interface.

 4. Drop the Images

 Speed is the most important performance measure for any mobile site.
 The kinds of images you select to put on your screens have a lot of bearing with the speed and size of your site.
-The least you try to implement the special effects the better it is for site’s load time.
+The least you try to implement the special effects the better it is for the site’s load time.
 Avoid having images with gradient and shadow effects and use flatter no-fancy images for your design.
 Learn how to use CSS to make the best out of it incorporating it right.
 Finally, try to make it least image-oriented and you will be through.

 5. Design for Touch

-We have traveled far from the mold where we used to interact only with the keyboard and mouse and with traditional mode of communication interfaces.
-It’s all ‘Touch’ nowadays when we talk about a mobile device and particularly a smart phone.
+We have traveled far from the mold where we used to interact only with the keyboard and mouse and with the traditional mode of communication interfaces.
+It’s all ‘Touch’ nowadays when we talk about a mobile device and particularly a smartphone.
 Touch responsive design needs to be dealt with touch pressure, capacitive inputs and adjacent elements or gestures of the touch event across different aspects of design implementations.
 If you do this well, there’s nothing that will block your way towards making your design successful.